Academy of Persian Language and Literature: Establishment of the academy

-The first academy for the Persian language was founded on May 20, 1935, under the name Academy of Iran.
-It was established by the initiative of Reza Shah, and mainly by Hekmat e Shirazi and Mohammad Ali Foroughi, all prominent names in the nationalist movement of the time.
+The first academy for the Persian language was founded on 20 May 1935, under the name Academy of Iran.
+It was established by the initiative of Reza Shah, and mainly by Ali-Asghar Hekmat and Mohammad Ali Foroughi, all names in the nationalist movement of the time.

-Ferdowsi, in fact, was a motivation behind Reza Shah's decision to remove the foreign loanwords from Persian, replacing them with Persian equivalents.
-In 1934, Reza Shah ordered to rebuild Ferdowsi's tomb and set up a country-wide ceremony in honor of a thousand years of Persian literature since the time of Ferdowsi, titled Ferdowsi Millenary Celebration, inviting notable Iranian and foreign scholars.
+Ferdowsi was a motivation behind Reza Shah's decision to remove foreign loanwords from Persian and replacing them with Persian equivalents.
+In 1934, Reza Shah ordered the reconstruction of Ferdowsi's tomb and set up a country-wide ceremony in honour of a thousand years of Persian literature since the time of Ferdowsi, titled Ferdowsi millennial celebration, inviting notable Iranian and foreign scholars.

-The members of the academy included a number of notable literary figures and highly celebrated scholars upon its foundation, including Abbas Eqbal Ashtiani, Mohammad-Taqi Bahar, Ali-Akbar Dehkhoda, Mohammad Ali Foroughi, Badiozzaman Forouzanfar, Homayun Forouzanfar, Qasem Ghani, Abdolazim Gharib, Mohammad Ghazvini, Mohammad Hejazi, Ali-Asghar Hekmat, Mahmoud Hessabi, Mohammad-Ali Jamalzadeh, Ahmad Matin-Daftari, Saeed Nafisi, Ebrahim Pourdavoud, Isa Sadiq, Zabihollah Safa, Ali Akbar Siassi, and Rashid Yasemi.
+The members of the academy included a number of notable literary figures and highly celebrated scholars upon its foundation, including Abbas Eqbal Ashtiani, Mohammad-Taqi Bahar, Ali-Akbar Dehkhoda, Mohammad Ali Foroughi, Badiozzaman Forouzanfar, Homayun Forouzanfar, Qasem Ghani, Abdolazim Gharib, Allame Mohammad Qazvini, Mohammad Hejazi, Ali-Asghar Hekmat, Mahmoud Hessabi, Mohammad-Ali Jamalzadeh, Ahmad Matin-Daftari, Saeed Nafisi, Ebrahim Pourdavoud, Isa Sedigh, Zabihollah Safa, Ali Akbar Siassi, and Rashid Yasemi.

-Some foreign scholars were also involved, such as Arthur Christensen (from Denmark), Muhammad Husayn Haykal (from Egypt), Abduqodir Maniyozov (from Tajikistan), Henry Masset (from France), Raf'at Pasha (from Egypt), Jan Rypka (from Czechoslovakia), Dodikhudo Saymiddinov (from Tajikistan), and Muhammadjon Shakuri (from Tajikistan) and Syed Waheed Ashraf (from India).
+Some foreign scholars were also involved, such as Arthur Christensen (from Denmark), Mohammed Hussein Heikal (from Egypt), Abduqodir Maniyozov (from Tajikistan), Henry Masset (from France), Raf'at Pasha (from Egypt), Jan Rypka (from Czechoslovakia), Dodikhudo Saymiddinov (from Tajikistan), and Muhammadjon Shakuri (from Tajikistan) and Syed Waheed Ashraf (from India).

-The academy was a key institution in the struggle to re-build Iran as a nation-state after the collapse of the Qajar dynasty.
-During the 1930s and 1940s, the academy led massive campaigns to replace the many Arabic, French, and Greek loanwords whose immense use in Persian during the centuries preceding the foundation of the Pahlavi dynasty had created a literary language considerably different from the spoken Persian of the time.
+The academy was a key institution in the struggle to re-build Iran as a nation-state after the end of the Qajar era.
+During the 1930s and 1940s, the academy led massive campaigns to replace loanwords used during the Qajar era.

 Functions

 The academy strives to protect the integrity of the Persian language.
 It heads the academic efforts for linguistic research on the Persian language and its sister Iranian languages.
 It has also created an official orthography of Persian.

-The attention of the academy has also been towards the persistent infiltration of Persian, like many other languages, with foreign words, as a result of the globalization process.
+The attention of the academy has also been towards the persistent infiltration of Persian, like many other languages, with foreign words, as a result of the globalisation process.
 The academy constantly campaigns for the use of Persian equivalents of new loanwords.
-If no equivalents exist, it has the task of linguistically deriving such words from existing Persian roots, and actively promoting the adoption of these new coinages in the daily lives.
+If no equivalents exist, it has the task of linguistically deriving such words from existing Persian roots, and promoting the adoption of these new coinages in the daily lives.
 The Iranian law requires those equivalents to be used in the official media, governmental affairs, and product management of all companies.